Skip to main content

 • +127% revenue growth

-The turning point: Understanding through analysis that companies hiring developers CURRENTLY need IT services.
+The turning point: understanding that companies hiring developers right now need IT services right now.

 Marketing agency: from 2% to 12% conversion

-The solution: Targeting companies appointing a new marketing director through predictive analysis and research techniques.
+The solution: targeting companies appointing a new marketing director, detected in real time.

 SaaS startup: -45% acquisition cost

-The result: Focusing on “hot” prospects identified by analyses = same number of clients with half the effort.
+The result: same number of clients acquired, roughly half the effort.

 A chance to get ahead of your competitors